-You can create a DMZ Secure Proxy Server for IBM WebSphere Application Server inside of a cell using the administrative console.
-The server can then be exported to a node in the demilitarized zone (DMZ) where the configuration is then imported.
-After the server is created on a node in the DMZ, administration can be done locally or it can be done using the Job Manager console.
+You can create a DMZ Secure Proxy Server for IBM WebSphere Application Server inside of a network deployment cell using the administrative console of an administrative agent.
+You can then export the secure proxy server to a node in the demilitarized zone (DMZ) into which you can then import the configuration.
+After the secure proxy server is created on a node in the DMZ, administration can be done locally or it can be done using the Job Manager console.

-The DMZ node does not have a Web container; therefore, you must create a secure proxy server from the administrative console or using the command line.
-The secure proxy server configurations can be managed within the network deployment application server cell and then imported locally using the wsadmin commands.
-The configurations are maintained inside the cell as configuration-only profiles.
-The profiles are registered with the Admin Agent and are then managed using the administrative console.
-After you implement any changes to the profile, you export the configuration to a configuration archive (CAR) file using the exportProxyProfile or exportProxyServer wsadmin commands.
-After you transmit the CAR file to the local secure proxy server installation using FTP, the CAR file is imported using the importProxyProfile or importProxyServer wsadmin commands.
-Complete these steps to create a secure proxy server on a network deployment node in the DMZ.
+The DMZ Secure Proxy Server for IBM WebSphere Application Server does not contain a web container and therefore does not have an administrative console.
+Secure proxy server configurations can also be managed within a network deployment application server cell and then imported locally into the DMZ Secure Proxy Server for IBM WebSphere Application Server using wsadmin commands.
+The configurations are created and maintained inside the network deployment application server cell as configuration-only profiles.
+The profiles are registered with the administrative agent and are then managed using the administrative console.
+You configure the secure proxy server profile in the network deployment application server cell, export the configuration to a configuration archive (CAR) file using the exportProxyProfile or exportProxyServer wsadmin command, transmit the CAR file to the local secure proxy server installation using FTP, and import the configuration into the DMZ Secure Proxy Server for IBM WebSphere Application Server using the importProxyProfile or importProxyServer wsadmin command.
+You then repeat the process if any changes are made to the secure proxy server configuration.